celdanielramos/api_mysql_typescript/readme.md

 - The things that would change are:
     - implement a client for a queue service
     - remove the code from the POST endpoint related with updating the transactions and the paymentnotes.
 This has to be managed by a worker in the queue.

+## Improvements

+- The package "express-validator" can be installed for validating the params sent to the endpoints.